saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Create a Twitter app (Start doing steps frpom here) ####

 + We need a Twitter account.
-If you dont have already create one.
+If you dont have already create one or use this values:

+Consumer Key (API Key)	NfBDjcXk4kGXPz1L3FgQPRJtS Consumer Secret (API Secret)	0cYqT1H2dA9v4v85rhJ8qRNlsT1saduDuXv3O6QY5nZSjNXoTm

+Access Token	959955702-2TIWkTSOMwEC0GL6CZ9Upy2TCkNN2nkHyuG7FMO0
+Access Token Secret	eGRJGsBMYssMTuUoCTl0cTpqS1rOQx4fINLVgUZQqkpWk

 + Once the Twitter account is ready, go to https://apps.twitter.com and create a new app.
 Provide the Name, Description and website values.

 ![](images/9.png)